Irfan0163m/Irfan0163m/README.md

 I am a final-year Computer Science student with approximately **1.5 years of experience in IT Support**.
 My interests include computer networking, cybersecurity, system administration, and application development.

-I hold a **MikroTik Certified Network Associate (MTCNA)** certification and have practical experience in troubleshooting hardware, software, network connectivity, and user-support issues.
+I hold a **MikroTik Certified Network Associate (MTCNA)** certification and have practical experience in troubleshooting hardware, software, network connectivity, and user support issues.

 Currently, I am expanding my knowledge in cybersecurity while developing applications using Flutter, Flask, Python, and machine learning technologies.